 - Datorama – In 2018, Datorama joined the SF community.
 This brings AI enhanced marketing to compete with the Azure based Adobe Marketing Cloud.

-Platform Summary: Microsoft’s platform is the fastest growing, has the greatest number of business apps & connectors, and is the largest platform available to organizations.
-Microsoft is accelerating debt free at a tremendous rate making it very difficult for other platforms to keep pace.
-Due its rapid growth, platform connections, integrations, and offerings are always being updated and added.
+Microsoft’s platform is the fastest-growing, has the greatest number of business apps & connectors, and is the largest platform available to organizations.
+Microsoft is accelerating debt-free at a tremendous rate making it very difficult for other platforms to keep pace.
+Due to its rapid growth, platform connections, integrations, and offerings are always being updated and added.
 It is also the most affordable, has frequent price drops, and performance increases.

 To help give you a better understanding of the platforms’ price differences, we have developed the following comparison chart:

-Platform Cost Summary: Microsoft is considered by experts to be approximately 2/3 the overall cost of ownership versus Salesforce.
+Microsoft is considered by experts to be approximately 2/3 the overall cost of ownership versus Salesforce.
 That said it is recommended you do your research when considering licensing for each product.
-Beware of licenses that will need to be upgraded on “Go Live” day.
+Beware of licenses that will need to be upgraded on the “Go Live” day.
 When that day comes, it will be too late to shop and negotiate pricing.

 Microsoft vs. Salesforce by the Numbers